------

 An exclusive feeling of community draws many DFT visitors to films that often are being shown for the first (and maybe only) time in the Detroit area.
 Attending the DFT can take on the air of an event, like a night at the opera.
 Patrons are often dressed up, perhaps because of a visit to a DIA art exhibit or a nice restaurant.

-Because of the low lobby ceilings, an intense group feeling surrounds patrons leaving a show.
+Because of the low lobby ceilings, an intense group feeling surrounds patrons as they leave a show.
 It continues as everyone fans out along John R towards their parking spaces.
 The city lights of Detroit enhance the setting, with distant views of the Renaissance Center and the golden tower of the Fisher Building.
 You might see clusters of people who speak the native tongue of a foreign language film, excitedly sharing their impressions of this moving picture postcard from home.

 Detroit Film Theatre Fact Sheet